funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--dns`
 """""""""""""

-    Set one or more specific DNS servers to use during the test, separated by spacees.
+    Set one or more specific DNS servers to use during the test.
+Separated by spaces.

     **Default value:** :code:`Follow OS DNS` ==> :code:`None`

 .. warning::
     We expect a DNS server(s).
 If no DNS server(s) is given.
 You'll almost for certain get all results as :code:`INACTIVE`

-    This could happens in case you use :code:`--dns -f`
+    This could happen in case you use :code:`--dns -f`

 .. note::
     You can specify a port number to use to the DNS server if needed.